 Scheduling a Field Trip:

 Please contact Airlie Gardens as soon as possible to reserve your Field Trip date and time, space is limited.
 At least two weeks advance notice is required to make a reservation.
-To book complete the Education Program Request Form .
+To book contact Alyssa Taylor, Environmental Education Coordinator, directly – email@example.com / 910-798-7564.

 Structured education programs led by Airlie Gardens’ staff are offered Monday through Fridays.
 Pre-registration and payment where applicable are required.
 Airlie is limited to the number of students it can handle at one time for school programs, so please call ahead to determine if more than one day is needed to accommodate large groups on a field trip.
 Teachers are welcome to lead self-guided tours of the garden with their students, but prior approval must be given by the Environmental Education Office.

 Any school within New Hanover County, private or public, kindergarten through college, can schedule an education program at Airlie Gardens for a nominal fee.
-New Hanover County Public School students will be charged $2 per student.
-For-profit child care groups, private schools, and schools from outside of New Hanover County will be charged $3 per student to participate in an Airlie education program.
+New Hanover County Public School students will be charged $2 per student, For-profit child care groups & private schools will be charged $3 per student.
+For-profit child care groups, private schools, and schools from outside of New Hanover County will be charged $4 per student to participate in an Airlie education program.

 Before the Trip: